ljy95135/CS6140_Project/README.md

 # Preporcessing
-I cannot just use center_crop to get my images for the position of dog in Stanford Dog Dataset is not static and just crop will get very bad result.
+I cannot just use center_crop to get my images for the position of dog in Stanford Dog Dataset is not static and just crop will get very bad result. face extracting uses dlib which is used for human face extraction so this way is not able to crop dog faces for every image.
+It can only be a supplement to base images.

 # Prerequisite
 * Anaconda Python 3.7